cardboardcomputer/blender-middleware/README.md

   - Test scene to make sure all features are working

 - Blender modules and addons, under `Blender`
+  - Improved vertex color painting tool
   - Color data for line primitives
   - Color rendering for lines in the viewport
-  - Color compositing using mesh/line color layers
+  - Color compositing using mesh/line color layers with python
   - 3D gradient coloring tools
-  - improved vertex color painting tool
-  - Line data exporter for Unity
+  - Line data and colormap exporters for Unity
-  - Colormap exporter for Unity
   - `cc` python module for programmatic usage of the features above.

-- Customized fbx exporter for Blender (monkeypatches existing io_scene_fbx addon)
+- Customized FBX exporter for Blender (monkeypatches existing io_scene_fbx addon)
-  - support for color alpha
+  - support for color alpha (layers named `<Layer>.Alpha` in blender)
   - support for using Export scene, if present in blendfile
   - customized `unity3d_defaults` function (which is called by Unity)

+- Customized blender ui config files (`startup.blend` and `userprefs.blend`) that have the tools and extensions above integrated.

+- `sync.sh` shell script for easy installation if you prefer the terminal (including WSL).
+See comments in `sync.sh` for full usage.

 ## Installation